huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/README.md

-# Code for our scCAT-seq project
+# Demo for machine learning

 #### Here is a demo to call peak and machine learning.
 After we generate bed file by scCAT-seq_5_data_processing.sh/scCAT-seq_3_data_processing.sh, we use them to call peak.
 We extract the reads on chr 3 for simplification